 How to Clean Air in the Home

-As we concluded above, poor indoor air can cause a variety of health effects.
-But how can you clean the air inside your home?
 We found and tested some easy ways to improve your indoor air.

-Tip #1: Control Humidity
+1. Control Humidity

 It can be challenging to get rid of mold, and it can cause various health effects, such as allergies and asthma.